The History of Cars

 The History Of Nissan Cefiro Wagon

-Originally marketed towards the Japanese salaryman the top model used the same engine as found in the R32 Nissan Skyline, a 2 litre turbo charged 6 cylinder engine capable of just over 200 hp (150 kW).
+Originally marketed towards the Japanese salaryman, the top model used the same engine as found in the R32 Nissan Skyline, a 2 litre turbo charged 6 cylinder engine capable of just over 200 hp (150 kW).
 Other variants came with other versions of the Nissan RB engine.
 Brand new, the Cefiro was slightly more expensive than the equivalent Nissan Skyline.

 It was also, together with the Nissan Skyline, one of the first Japanese cars to have a 5-speed automatic transmission in the 2.5 litre and the very last of the 2 litre models.
-All 2 litre turbo versions with automatic transmssions used a 4-speed transmission.
+All 2 litre turbo versions with automatic transmissions used a 4-speed transmission.

 Unlike many new car designs at the time, the A31 Cefiro was rear wheel drive, with all-wheel drive models being available as well.
-Unlike the future versions of the Nissan Laurels and Nissan Skylines, the Cefiro would become front wheel drive in all models following the A31 Cefiro.
+Unlike the future versions of the Nissan Laurels and Nissan Skylines, the Cefiro would become a front wheel drive in all models following the A31 Cefiro.

 At the beginning of its production it was mostly overlooked as just an ordinary family sedan compared to the Nissan Skyline but in later times it has become very popular in the drifting scene.
 Spurred by the relatively cheap price of the car compared to other drifting vehicles in Japan, some enthusiasts bought the Cefiro for use in drifting.
-As a result this car has gained cult status in Japan, New Zealand and Australia as a drift car due to the interchangability of parts with other performance models and highly tunable nature of the chassis design.
+As a result this car has gained cult status in Japan, New Zealand, Thailand, Malaysia and Australia as a drift car due to the interchangeability of parts with other performance models and highly tunable nature of the chassis design.
 It is also a relatively cheap car outside Japan as it is exported second hand.

 General specifications

-Body type: Sedan Drive: FR and AWD Displacement: 1998 cc
+Body type: Sedan Drive: FR and AWD Displacement: 1998cc N/ A and turbo, 2498cc N/ A

 Engine Specs